tim-taylor/evobee/docs/evobee-odd.md

 ### Overview of dynamics: foraging and reproduction phases

-Our model features a 2D continuous spatial environment containing a population of flowering plants of two different species.
+The simulation features a 2D continuous spatial environment containing a population of flowering plants of two different species.
 Each plant has a single flower that can be foraged by members of a single population of insect pollinator agents.
 The simulation cycles through two phases, an insect  foraging and pollination phase, and a plant reproduction phase.

 During the foraging and pollination phase, the pollinators forage from the fixed population of flowers, transferring pollen between flowers as they visit and, potentially, pollinating them.
 This  phase proceeds in discrete steps and ends after a specified number have elapsed.
 At this point, the plant reproduction phase begins.